lawrie/blackicemxbook/The_Hardware/The_Hardware.md

 How to use the Arduino IDE is in the Arduino chapter of this book.

-##	PMODS
+##	Pins

 ![pinout][img2]

-[img1]: ./pinout.png "pinout"
+[img2]: ./pinout.png "pinout"

 ### The Clock

-Pin 129 is the external clock, connected to a 100 Mhz oscillator.
-This clock, or clocks derived from it, is used to co-ordinate all sequential logic.
+Pin 60 is the external clock, connected to a 25 Mhz oscillator.
+This clock, or clocks derived from it, are used to co-ordinate all sequential logic.

-Clocks of other frequencies can be derived from this clock pin by use of pre-scalers or Phase Lock Loops (PLLs).
+Clocks of other frequencies can be derived from this clock pin by use of clock dividers or Phase Lock Loops (PLLs).
 PLLS are described in the Directives chapter.

-Pre-scalers are mainly use for clocks that are a factor of 100, such as 33.3Mhz, 25Mhz, or 20Mhz.

-### gReset pin

-This pin is connected to the CH340 UART device and is brought high when a connection to the USB2 UART is made.
-It is not associated with reset button or the Ice40 reset pin.

-If you need an external reset signal you should use buttons 1 or 2.

 ### User buttons

-Button1 and button2 correspond to Ice40 pins 63 and 64, They are pulled up to 3.3v by a 10k resistor, so they are pulled low when pressed.
+Button1 and button2 correspond to Ice40 pins 49 and 52, They are pulled up to 3.3v by a 10k resistor, so they are pulled low when pressed.
+Pin 49 is connected to the blue led and pin 52 to the green led, so those leds come on when the corresponding button is pressed.
+Although these pins have a pull-up resistor, the ice40 internal pull-up resistor also needs to be enabled for reliable operations of the buttons.

-These pins are also used to access the SD card, so don’t press them when the SD card is in use.

 ### LEDs

-The LEDS correspond to pins 71, 68, 67 and 70, which are shared with Pmod 14.
+The LEDS correspond to pins 49, 52, 55 and 56.
+Pins 49 and 52 are also buttons.

-There is a Mux which is controllable from the STM32 that switches these pins between use as SPI pins and the LEDs.
-SPI is used to configure the Ice40, and when that is finished, iceboot switches the Mux so the LEDs can be used.

-If you are using SPI from the STM32 (e.g. in an Arduino program), or via the Rpi header from a Raspberry Pi, then the LEDs are not available and will be off.

-## USB Port (USB 1)
+## USB Port

 The USB port USB1 is connected to the STM32 processor which can support full USB capability.
 The iceboot software uses it as a cdc-acm serial communication port that runs at full speed and is available as /dev/ttyACM0 on Linux.
 You do not need to set a baud rate fort this port as it runs at full speed, but you should set it to raw by “stty -F /dev/ttyACM0 raw” for the iceboot bitstream configuration to work correctly in binary (raw) mode.